 STATUS:

 The film is lost, though a few minutes of material was found in Australia in the late 1990’s.
-The surviving material includes fragments, variously in black and white, tinted and in Technicolor, from two theatrical trailers.
-These surviving trailers, each about 180 feet in length, are housed at Library of Congress and at Pacific Film Archive.
+The surviving material includes fragments, variously in black and white, tinted and in Technicolor, from two theatrical trailers, as well as fragments from the film itself.
+Cumulatively, this surviving material — some of which repeats — runs less than 8 minutes.
+The footage from the film includes a brief scene depicting Louise Brooks standing on a float in a passing parade, interior scenes involving Brooks and Ford Sterling and another woman, an outdoor chase scene involving an automobile, and a technicolor sequence of a fashion show.
+These surviving trailers, each about 180 feet in length, are housed at the Library of Congress and at the Pacific Film Archive.
 The two trailers were screened at the San Francisco Silent Film Festival in 2002, and can be found on the DVD box set, More Treasures from American Film Archives 1894 – 1931.
 In 2018, the BFI announced they had found a three second piece of Technicolor stock from the film which depicts Louise Brooks.
+Most all of this material was restored in 2025.
+In January of 2026, the surviving fragments of this film (totaling 8 minutes) and three others were released on Blu-ray by Flicker Alley under the title, Louise Brooks in Focus.

 TRIVIA: about the film